MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 MI will not sell, rent or market personal information to third parties.

-MI may store some data on an individual’s computer when its website is accessed, in the form of a “cookie” or similar file.
-This allows MI to tailor a website to better match an individual’s interests and preferences.
+MI may store some data on your computer when its website is accessed, in the form of a “cookie” or similar file.
+This allows MI to tailor a website to better match your interests and preferences.
 MI’s “cookies” do not collect personal information.
-Individuals can configure their systems to block “cookies” or receive warnings if “cookies” are trying to be stored.
+You can configure your systems to block “cookies” or receive warnings if “cookies” are trying to be stored.

 Anonymity and Pseudonymity